myriadrf/LimeSuiteNG/docs/development/documentation.rst

 Documentation generation guide
 ==============================

-This page describes how to generate the Lime Suite NG documentation (the very thing you're reading right now) on Linux.
+This page describes how to generate the LimeSuiteNG documentation (the very thing you're reading right now) on Linux.

 Prerequisites
 -------------

-Components needed to generate the Lime Suite NG documentation:
+Components needed to generate the LimeSuiteNG documentation:

 - `GCC`_
 - `CMake`_